elsayed-lab/tmrc_metabolome/README.md

 3. Perform a set of GSEA on these results.
 4. Potentially perform a set of GSVA on their source datasets.
 5. Compare these results to the results from MetaboAnalyst.
+6. Create pathway diagrams of the genes and metabolites, on the same image.
+  a.
+Perform this for a specific set of pathways.

+# Shift of focus

+It appears we will also try to compare the KEGG results from the two separate directions: from the metabolites and from the genes.
+To that end, we will attempt to color KEGG pathway diagrams with the human genes and metabolites simultaneously.